storybookjs/test-runner/MIGRATION.portable-stories.md

 ### 4 - (Optional) Extend your testing coverage

 The examples above will give you the closest possible experience with the Storyshots addon.
-However, if you are using Storyshots for other use cases, such as accessibility testing, image snapshot testing, or different testing scenarios, you can extend them to suit your needs or extend your testing solution to use the [Storybook test-runner](https://github.com/storybookjs/test-runner), that provides out-of-the-box solutions for such use cases.
+However, if you are using Storyshots for other use cases, such as accessibility testing, image snapshot testing, or different testing scenarios, you can extend them to suit your needs or extend your testing solution to use the [Storybook test-runner](https://github.com/storybookjs/test-runner), that offers a similar experience, with minimal changes to your existing testing setup.
+You can read more about it in the test-runner [migration guide](./MIGRATION.test-runner.md).

 ### 5 - Provide feedback